Learn more from the

 400 clinical clock hours are required for graduation.
 Students must earn 22 clinical practical credits and should average a minimum of 50 clinical clock hours per semester.

-The cost of this program is equal to tuition and fees for the Academic Year 2015-16 as stated on the Student Business Services website, plus a $93.00 per credit hour distance learning fee.
+The cost of this program is equal to tuition and fees for the Academic Year 2016-17 as stated on the Student Business Services website, plus a per credit hour distance learning fee (fees vary by course).
 Contact the department for more specific fee information relative to student status and location.